 Mushers spend an entire year getting ready and raising the money needed to get to Nome.
 Some prepare around a full-time job.
 In addition to planning the equipment and feeding needs for up to three weeks on the trail, hundreds of hours and hundreds of miles of training have to be put on each team.

-There are names which are automatically associated with the race — Joe Redington, Sr., co-founder of the classic and affectionately know as “Father of the Iditarod.”
-Rick Swenson from Two River, Alaska, the only five time winner, the only musher to have entered 20 Iditarod races and never finished out of the top ten.
+There are names which are automatically associated with the race — Joe Redington, Sr., co-founder of the classic and affectionately known as “Father of the Iditarod.”
+Rick Swenson from Two Rivers, Alaska, the only five-time winner, the only musher to have entered 20 Iditarod races and never finished out of the top ten in those races.
 Dick Mackey from Nenana who beat Swenson by one second in 1978 to achieve the impossible photo finish after two weeks on the trail.
-Norman Vaughan who at the age of 88 finished the race for the fourth time and led an expedition to Antarctica in the winter of 93–94.
+Norman Vaughan, who at the age of 88 finished the race for the fourth time and led an expedition to Antarctica in the winter of 93–94.
 Four time winner, Susan Butcher, was the first woman to ever place in the top 10.
 And of course, Libby Riddles, the first woman to win the Iditarod in 1985.

-There are others — Herbie Nayokpuk, Shishmaref; Emmitt Peters, Ruby, whose record set in 1975 was not broken until 1980, when Joe May, Trapper Creek, knocked seven hours off the record… the flying Anderson’s, Babe and Eep, from McGrath..
-Rick Mackey, who wearing his father Dick’s winning #13, crossed the finish line first in 1983, making them the only father and son to have both won an Iditarod… Lance Mackey, Dick’s son, Rick’s brother, wearing bib #13 on his first win… Joe Runyan, 1989 champion and the only musher to have won the Alpirod (European long distance race), the Yukon Quest, (long distance race between Fairbanks and Whitehorse, YT) and the Iditarod… Terry Adkins, retired from the United States Air Force, the only veterinarian on the first Iditarod and one of the two musher to have completed 20 out of 23 Iditarods.
-(The other is Rick Swenson.)
-The list goes on, each name bringing with it a tale of adventure, a feeling of accomplishment, a touch of hero.
+There are others — Herbie Nayokpuk, Shishmaref; Emmitt Peters, Ruby, whose record set in 1975 was not broken until 1980, when Joe May, Trapper Creek, knocked seven hours off the record… the flying Andersons, Babe and Eep, from McGrath..
+Rick Mackey, who wearing his father Dick’s winning #13, crossed the finish line first in 1983, making them the first father and son to have both won an Iditarod… Lance Mackey, Dick’s son and Rick’s brother, also wearing bib #13 on his first win… Joe Runyan, 1989 champion and the only musher to have won the Alpirod (European long distance race), the Yukon Quest, (long distance race between Fairbanks and Whitehorse, YT) and the Iditarod… The list goes on, each name bringing with it a tale of adventure, a feeling of accomplishment, or a touch of hero.
 Each musher, whether in the top ten, or winner of the Red Lantern (last place) has accomplished a feat few dare to attempt.
 Each has gone the distance and established a place for their team in the annals of Iditarod lore.